 Just the two of us

 It's difficult to believe that we are already four years into her life.
-Actually I was quite alarmed when I thought about it in dog years and realised that it really is quite a lot.
+Actually, I was quite alarmed when I thought about it in terms of dog years, and realised that it really is quite a lot.
 According to my online research, if Juniper was a human she would be in her early to mid thirties - that's the same age as me.

 Well that certainly puts a new spin on our relationship.
 Is it okay to continue trying to communicate with her in baby language?
 Maybe I should start talking to her like she's a peer now?
 I mean, next year she'll be a lot older than me!